freenas/freenas-docs/userguide/storage.rst

 The Storage section of the graphical interface allows configuration of these options:

-* :ref:`Volumes`: used to create and manage storage volumes.
+* :ref:`Volumes` is used to create and manage storage volumes.

-* :ref:`Periodic Snapshot Tasks`: used to schedule the automatic creation of filesystem snapshots.
+* :ref:`Periodic Snapshot Tasks` is for scheduling the automatic creation of filesystem snapshots.

-* :ref:`Replication Tasks`: used to schedule the replication of snapshots to a remote system.
+* :ref:`Replication Tasks` automates the replication of snapshots to a remote system.

-* :ref:`Scrubs`: used to schedule scrubs as part of ongoing disk maintenance.
+* :ref:`Scrubs` is used to schedule scrubs as part of ongoing disk maintenance.

-* :ref:`Snapshots`: used to manage local snapshots.
+* :ref:`Snapshots` is used to manage local snapshots.

-* :ref:`VMware-Snapshot`: is used to coordinate ZFS snapshots with a VWware datastore.
+* :ref:`VMware-Snapshot` is for coordinating ZFS snapshots with a VWware datastore.

-These configurations are described in more detail in this section.

 #ifdef truenas
 .. note:: if the %brand% system has been configured as the passive